The case for super-Eddington accretion in JWST broad-line AGN during the first billion years: Methods

 Using the Chandra Source Catalog V2.1, we downloaded the full-field combined event, arf and rmf stacks of every published Chandra observation that covers each \jwst\ coordinate of the sources used in this sample.
 These full field combined event files are stacked observation detections event files filtered by the appropriate science energy band.
 The event files used for the stacked detections event file have been reprocessed through \texttt{acis\_process\_events} to apply the latest instrument calibrations and the standard event status and event grade filters.
 Additionally, all observations within a given observation stack were aligned and reprojected such that they have a consistent coordinate system.
 The combined exposure maps are computed by applying the aspect histogram sampled at 0\farcs5 resolution, and are blocked by 1 in SKY coordinates.
-Robust upper limits were estimated via the exposure-corrected count rates within a 2\arcs\ aperture.
-The fluxes were estimated assuming an X-ray power-law slope of $\Gamma = 2$, and the respective galactic absorbing column density (N$_{\mathrm{Gal}}$ = 8.8$\times 10^{18}$ cm$^{-2}$, 1.1$\times 10^{19}$ cm$^{-2}$ for CDFN/CDFS respectively).
+Robust upper limits were estimated via the exposure-corrected 0.5--2 keV count rates within a 2\arcs\ aperture, and list the 0.5--2 keV flux upper-limits in Table \ref{tab:xrayuls}.
+The monochromatic 2 kev flux upper limits were determined using the \texttt{CIAO} tools function \texttt{aprates} \citep{ciaotools}, and estimated assuming an X-ray power-law slope of $\Gamma = 2$ and the respective galactic absorbing column density (N$_{\mathrm{Gal}}$ = 8.8$\times 10^{18}$ cm$^{-2}$, 1.1$\times 10^{19}$ cm$^{-2}$ for CDFN/CDFS respectively).
+Using the redshifts listed in Table \ref{tab1}, we convert these fluxes to the rest-frame monochromatic 2 keV luminosity and also report the $3\sigma$ upper-limits in Table \ref{tab1}.
+Finally, we stack all the X-ray observations of our sources.
+Using the method outlined in \cite{yue24}, built off the Chandra Stacking Tool (CSTACK) as described in \citep{civano16}, we stack in three energy bins (0.5--2 keV, 2--8 keV, and 0.5--8 keV), and do not find a detection in any bin.
+Specifically we measure a stacked 0.5--2 keV upper-limit of 2.14$\times 10^{-18}$ erg s$^{-1}$ cm$^{-2}$, 90\% confidence.